EpicVillage/Ore-Blue-Miner/README.md

 ### 🔐 Multi-User Support
 - **Separate wallets per user** - Each Telegram user has their own encrypted wallet
-- **AES-256-GCM encryption** - All private keys encrypted in database
+- **HMAC-SHA256 encryption** - All private keys encrypted in database with HMAC validation
 - **Easy wallet management** - Create new wallets or import existing ones via Telegram

 ### ⚡ Automated Mining